systechafrica/systechafrica.github.io/introduction/introduction.md

 ## The Module Concept

-Conceptually, FundMaster Xe adopts a “Top-down design”; a software design technique that emphasizes separating the functionality of a program into independent interchangeable modules such that each contains everything necessary to execute only one aspect of the desired functionality.
+Conceptually, FundMaster adopts a “Top-down design”; a software design technique that emphasizes separating the functionality of a program into independent interchangeable modules such that each contains everything necessary to execute only one aspect of the desired functionality.
 Each module enforces